Adobe-Marketing-Cloud/target-atjs-extensions/README.md

 * /src/ contains the original extension source code, uncompressed with comments.
 * /dist/ contains the compressed versions which you will probably want to use in your production environments.
 (Uglify.js is used for compression).

 These extensions are provided free to developers as a starting point to integrate at.js with their single page application.
 Customization may be required to integrate successfully with your single page app, with which Adobe Consulting can help.
-Use at you own risk.
+Use at your own risk.